CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_18_session_9/readme.md

 ###Some border options to try
 ```
 border-width	Specifies the width of the border.
-Default value is "medium"
+Default value is "medium" - try pixel sizes
 border-style	Specifies the style of the border.
-Default value is "none"
+Default value is "none" - try dotted, double or dashed
 border-color	Specifies the color of the border.
 Default value is the color of the element
 ```